In This Article

 ];

-In the above example, we designed an RBAC system with 3 roles: administator
+In the above example, we designed an RBAC system with 3 roles: administator,

-.
+editor, and contributor.
 We defined a hierarchy of roles as follows:

 For each role, we specified an array of permissions.
 As you can notice, a